openharmony/third_party_gn/docs/reference.md

   and stuff like other Python files required to run your script in the "inputs" variable.

+  Actions can take the configs and public_configs lists, as well as any of the configs variables (defines, include_dirs, etc.) set directly on the target.
+  These behave exactly as they would on a binary target and can be accessed using substitution patterns in the script args (see "gn help args") to implement custom compiler-like tools.

   The "deps" and "public_deps" for an action will always be completed before any part of the action is run so it can depend on the output of previous steps.
 The "data_deps" will be built if the